-When I learned about The Dreaming Tree Wines philosophy, I fell in love with it immediately.
-The Dreaming Tree Wines are made by a collaboration between Dave Matthews, yes the worldwide known musician, and award-winning winemaker Sean McKenzie.
+When I learned about The Dreaming Tree Wines philosophy, I immediately fell in love with it.
+The Dreaming Tree Wines are made by a collaboration between Dave Matthews, a well-known musician, and award-winning winemaker Sean McKenzie.
 They both came up with available and high-quality California wines in the fall of 2011.

 This cake is a dream come true for pairing it with wine.
 It has all the richness of chocolate and the flavors and complexity of the red wine.
 I used Pinot Noir grape for this chocolate cake because of the black cherry, wild strawberry, and toasty caramel notes.
 Even though I used this wine for dessert, it would also be great paired with mushrooms and risotto.

 is moist and full of texture and flavor, it is the perfect combination between a brownie and cake.
 I can’t imagine anything better than the combination of red wine, chocolate, cherries, and pistachios.
 Give it a try; I’m sure you’ll love it too.
 And be sure to check out your local retailer for wine tasting demos!

 Chocolate and red wine cake with cherries and pistachios

 - 1 2/3 cups flour

 - 1 cup cocoa powder

 - 2 teaspoons baking powder